 At general meetings of the Company, shareholders are given the opportunity to communicate their views and encouraged to ask the Directors and Management questions regarding matters affecting the Group.
-The chairmen of all the Board Committees and the external auditors were present at the last AGM, and will endeavour to be present at the 2016 AGM to assist the Directors in addressing queries raised by the shareholders.
+The chairmen of all the Board Committees and the external auditors were present at the last AGM, and will endeavour to be present at the 2017 AGM to assist the Directors in addressing queries raised by the shareholders.

 Shareholders are given the opportunity to vote in person or by proxy at general meetings.
 However, as the authentication of shareholder identity information and other related integrity issues still remain a concern, the Company has decided, for the time being, not to implement voting in absentia by mail or electronic means.
-The Company will put all resolutions at the 2016 AGM to vote by poll, and will announce the detailed results showing the number of votes cast for and against each resolution and the respective percentages.
+Pursuant to Rule 730A(2) of the SGX-ST Listing Manual, all resolutions proposed at the 2017 AGM and at any adjournment thereof shall be put to the vote by way of poll.
+The Company will announce the detailed results showing the number of votes cast for and against each resolution and the respective percentages via SGXNET after the 2017 AGM.
+The rules including voting procedures that govern general meetings of shareholders are set out within the notice of the 2017 AGM.

-The Company provides for separate resolutions at general meetings on each substantial issue, including treating the re-election or appointment of each Director as a separate subject matter.
+The Company provides for separate resolutions at general meetings on each substantial issue, including treating the re-election of each Director as a separate subject matter.
 Detailed information on each item in the AGM agenda is provided in the explanatory notes to the notice of AGM in the AR.
 The Company also maintains minutes of the AGM, which includes the key comments and queries raised by shareholders and the responses from the Board, Management and/or the external auditors.